DCC-EX/dcc-ex.github.io/docs/reference/software/command-summary-consolidated.rst

 To ensure proper voltage levels, some part of the Sensor circuitry MUST be tied back to the same ground as used by the Arduino.

-The Sensor code utilizes debouncing logic to eliminate contact ‘bounce’ generated by mechanical switches on transitions.
+The Sensor code utilizes debouncing logic to eliminate contact 'bounce' generated by mechanical switches on transitions.
 This avoids the need to create smoothing circuitry for each sensor.
 You may need to change the parameters in Sensor.cpp through trial and error for your specific sensors, but the default parameters protect against contact bounces for up to 20 milliseconds, which should be adequate for almost all mechanical switches and all electronic sensors.

 To monitor one or more Arduino pins for sensor triggers, first define/edit/delete sensor definitions using the following variation of the ``<S>`` command: